Addressing Concerns About Electric Vehicle Batteries

 Lithium and EV Batteries:

 Lithium is the 26th most abundant element.
-Some forecasters predict a surplus of lithium in 2023, but demand is expected to rise 20% a year through 2030, and concerns have been expressed that supply won’t keep up
+Some forecasters predict a surplus of lithium until 2027, but demand is expected to rise 20% a year through 2030, and concerns have been expressed that supply won’t keep up

 As demand for lithium grows, efforts are under way to develop additional sources in the U.S., and many groups racing to increase production.
 It is estimated that the lithium in Southern California’s Salton Sea could meet the entire US demand for EV batteries and ⅓ of world demand.
 New extraction techniques are unlocking new sources of lithium and enabling it to be processed faster with fewer resources.
 Given the abundance of lithium and developments around its discovery and extraction, it seems unlikely that a shortage of lithium will make a shift to EVs impossible.